BM25 Tuning & Weights

 Production-grade evaluation frameworks require continuous telemetry collection.
 Parameter adjustments must correlate directly with user engagement signals.
 Automated feedback loops prevent silent relevance regression.

-Teams should correlate scoring changes with Measuring search relevance with click-through rates to validate improvements.
+Teams should correlate scoring changes with click-through rate (CTR) and conversion metrics to validate improvements.
 Shadow traffic routing enables safe parameter experimentation.
 Infrastructure costs scale with telemetry granularity.

 Implementation Steps